kaustubha-chaturvedi/todo/README.md

 # todo

-A todo list app built when I was tearning Flutter
+A todo list app built when I was learning Flutter